jckarter/clay/doc/language-reference.md

         printlnTimes(3, "She loves you ", "yeah yeah yeah");
     }

 The types of the variadic argument's values may be bound to a variadic pattern variable.
-The pattern variable's name does not require a second `..` token.
+In the argument specification, the pattern variable's name does not require a second `..` token.

     // Example
     // Print ..stuff n times, for only String? ..stuff